 The scientific name amphibola means ambiguous (Fernald 1970).
 This plant was briefly listed as historical within New York State, but it was rediscovered at two sites in Dutchess County (Astor Point and Vassar College).

-Carex amphibola is known from ten sites in New York where plants have not been seen in many years.
+Carex amphibola is known from at least 10 sites in New York where plants have not been seen in many years.
 In some cases, they were last seen over 100 years ago.
 Most of these sites do not have precise locale information so relocating these populations could be difficult.
 Also, this taxon has been poorly understood over the past 100 years and this may have resulted in it being under-collected or under-observed.
 Therefore, long-term trends in New York are not clear.

 One extant site is near an area where recreational activities take place but it is unclear if these activities are impacting the population of Carex amphibola.
 Other potential threats are unclear.